Seeing a Rose in Five Thousand Ways: Method

 In addition to $D_\eta$, we use a second discriminator $D_{\eta_\text{mask}}$ for masks, which receives cropped masks from the generator and input instance masks.
-Empirically, we found the additional discriminator improve training stability.
+Empirically, we found that the additional discriminator improves training stability.

-\paragraph{Training Objective.} Similar to \cite{niemeyer2021giraffe}, we use the binary cross entropy loss as the adversarial training objective, with a regularization term on the gradient of the discriminator:
+\paragraph{Training Objective.} Similar to GIRAFFE~\cite{niemeyer2021giraffe}, we use the binary cross entropy loss as the adversarial training objective, with a regularization term on gradients of the discriminator:

 where $\mathcal{R}(\xi)$ is the forward rendering operation in \cref{subsect:rendering}.

 The final training objective, thus, comprises four terms: